Xylsia/Anime-Tracking-App/README.md

 Basic android application i made for an university project.

-It is written in Java, it is using open-source REST API https://jikan.moe/ and SQLite as a local storage.
+It is written in Java and is using open-source REST API https://jikan.moe/ and SQLite as a local storage.